edgedb/easy-edgedb/chapter10/answers.md

 );
 ```

-It's a bit cleaner but is case sensitive.
+It's a bit cleaner and is also case sensitive.